Single-parent family: the budget headache

 Lastly, certain expenses linked to the new school year can be scrutinised.
 While some supplies are free, you can make additional savings by taking stock of the material you already have, buying in batches when necessary or visiting a book exchange.

-While there’s no miracle cure for reducing the financial pressure on single-parent families, several types of support and some simple gestures can go a long way.
+While there’s no miracle cure for reducing the financial pressure on single-parent families, various measures have been implemented in Luxembourg to support single parents, and simple actions can help lighten the burden of certain expenses.
 Taking the time to find out more and showing greater discipline can often make a big difference.